libretro/libretro-database/README.md

 # Contributions

 A vast majority of the database's game information originates from routine imports from upstream data groups (No-Intro, Redump, TOSEC, GameTDB, etc).
-General best practice for corrections or additions is for a contributor to go through the systems and channels of the relevant groups, because a change in Libretro's copy of their database would be overwritten and lost with the next import from upstream..
-Changes that they incorporate in their databases will eventually cycle through to the Libretro databases.
+General best practice for corrections or additions is for a contributor to go through the channels/process of the relevant upstream group, because a "fix" to Libretro's copy of their database would be overwritten and lost with the next import from upstream.
+Upstream changes made by the database groups will eventually be imported to the Libretro databases.

 In cases where the Libretro `.dat` in question is created and maintained by Libretro, github contributions are acceptable.
-Refer to the [repository contents list](#repository-contents) above and to Commit/Pull Request [histories](EDIT: LINK) for information about which libretro databases are applicable for github contributions.
+Refer to the [repository contents list](#repository-contents) above and to github Histories for information about which libretro databases are applicable for github contributions.

 # Integrations